Diagnostic11 min read

 • Sign-off gap: separate manager submission from reviewer approval.

-• Ownership gap: assign owner and due date before the packet leaves review.
+• Ownership gap: assign owner and due date before the record leaves review.

-• Resolution gap: preserve final state instead of overwriting the original exception.
+• Resolution gap: preserve final state instead of overwriting the original issue.

-This diagnostic fits beside operations audits, SOP reviews, manager accountability work, cash-control consulting, and process-improvement content.
+This diagnostic fits beside operations audits, SOP reviews, manager ownership work, cash-control consulting and process-improvement content.
 It gives the reader a concrete exercise they can run before booking a larger engagement.

-The value is not that every operator needs the same system.
-The value is that every operator can inspect whether the daily record is strong enough to be reviewed.
+The value is not that every restaurant leader needs the same system.
+The value is that every restaurant leader can inspect whether the daily record is strong enough to be reviewed.

 Review notes